andre-maree/Durable.Lock.Microservice/README.md

 - Re-use the DurableLockApi and DurableLockLibrary class library to quickly and easily create your own Durable Locks.
 - DurableLockApi class is a re-usable implementation for any type of lock in your system.
 Lock, unlock, read, and delete your lock types.
 - Copy the DurableLockApi class and edit the value of const string LockType.
-Yes that is all that is needed to create your own new Durable lock types.
+That is all that is needed to create your own new Durable lock types.
 - You can either create a custom lock Api by modifying or copying CustomLockDefenitions.cs, this is the only place where locks are defined.
 - The following Api functionality is provided for both the custom and generic implementations:
   * lock: